Nuku alofa, Tonga

 Approximately 3½ Hours

-Explore Tongatapu as you board an island-style bus and travel to the west coast of the island.
+Explore the island of Tongatapu as you board an island-style bus and travel to the west coast.
 You will pass the Royal Palace and the Central Business District of the capital city of Nuku'alofa.

 The blowholes on Tonga's western coast, called the Chief's Whistles, are widely considered the most spectacular blowholes in the entire South Pacific.

-You'll stop near Kolovai to observe the flying foxes -- these nocturnal fruit bats sleep suspended from trees, heads down and wings folded.
-The bats are is Tonga's only native land mammal and their wings span nearly three feet.
+Then, continue to Kolovai Village which is renowned for its flying fox colony to observe the flying foxes -- these nocturnal fruit bats sleep suspended from trees, heads down and wings folded.
+The bats are Tonga's only native land mammal and their wings span nearly three feet.
 They enjoy sacred status here in Tonga.
 Standing directly under the ironwood pines in which they hang is to be avoided at all costs!

 Transportation is by basic island bus with no air-conditioning or PA system.
 Restroom facilities are limited and very basic.
-Wear sunglasses, sunscreen and comfortable walking shoes.
+Wear sunglasses, biodegradable sunscreen and comfortable walking shoes.
+Please note this is not a swimming tour.
 Bring a hat and insect repellent.
 Blowholes are affected by sea and weather conditions; blowhole activity is not guaranteed.
 Tour does not operate on Sundays.